"

 • Define density.

-• Calculate the mass of a reservoir from its density.
+• Calculate the massof a reservoir using its density and volume.

-• Compare and contrast the densities of various substances.
+• Compare and contrast the densities of various biological and physical substances.

 Table 76.1 Densities of Various Substances